Space-Eternity-3/SE3-Website/docs/DatapackInfo/Gameplay.md

 sidebar_position: 4
 ---

-Gameplay is a place, where you can set some in-game variables to change game rules.
+Gameplay is a place, where you can set in-game variables to change game rules.

 ## Contents